2018 Barcelona Open Banco Sabadell – Singles

 Two-time defending champion Rafael Nadal defeated Stefanos Tsitsipas in the final, 6–2, 6–1 to win the singles tennis title at the 2018 Barcelona Open.
 Nadal did not drop a set en route to his record-extending eleventh Barcelona Open title and his 20th ATP 500 title overall, equaling Roger Federer's record.
 He retained the world No. 1 singles ranking with the win.
 It was Tsitsipas' first ATP Tour final.

-For the second consecutive week, Nadal won an 11th title at a tournament (the first man in the Open Era to do so), following his 11th Monte Carlo Masters title.

 Seeds

 All seeds received a bye into the second round.